grafana/agent/docs/rfcs/0001-designing-in-the-open.md

   * The date the proposal was written
   * The list of authors, with their names and GitHub usernames
   * The PR where the proposal was posted
+  * Which RFCs, if any, the RFC is superseding/deprecating.

 `0000-template.md` contains a template to use for writing proposals that conforms to these rules.